The youngest woman ever elected to Congress

 - Imagine you have just been elected to Congress in America.
 What would be your top three priorities for the country?

 “Women in politics are more honest and forthright.
 We are not in it for the ego gratification.”Hanan Ashrawi

 What do you think?

 - Ocasio-Cortez won her seat in the House of Representatives with 78% of the vote.
 The Democrats will now control the House of Representatives but not the Senate, meaning Congress is split.

 - Whether the Democratic Party will choose a left-wing candidate to challenge Trump in 2020, or someone from the political centre, as they did with Hillary Clinton in 2016.

 - The lower legislative chamber in America, with 435 seats.

 - Published in March this year.
-For contrast, 49% of millennial men lean towards the Democrats.
+For contrast, 49% of millennial men support the Democrats.

 - Democratic socialist

-- Socialism is the political theory that wealth should be shared equally between everyone — the opposite of capitalism, where wealth is earned and kept by individuals.
-According to the website of the Democratic Socialists of America, they believe that “both the economy and society should be run democratically — to meet public needs, not to make profits for a few.”
+- Socialism is the idea that wealth should be shared equally.
+It is the opposite of capitalism.
+The Democratic Socialists of America say they believe “society should be run democratically — to meet public needs, not to make profits for a few.”